How to Become A Wind Turbine Technician

 Problem Solving Skills

-One of the most exciting and challenging things about working as a wind turbine technician in the renewable energy field is that no two days are exactly the same.
+One of the most exciting and challenging things about becoming a wind turbine technician in the renewable energy field is that no two days are exactly the same.
 While similar things can go wrong from one wind turbine to the next, the issues are always slightly different and require careful considerations on how to fix them.
 That is why problem-solving skills are so important to this profession.
 Being able to think outside of the box is important, as a technician may need to perform an unusual task in order to fix a specific issue.

 As someone who is in charge of keeping highly complex machines both running and generating electricity, a wind turbine technician should have great critical thinking skills.
 This will help them work through the troubleshooting process when something goes wrong.
 Based on the mechanical failure, wind turbine technicians should already begin to formulate an idea of what may be the most likely cause of a failure.
 This critical thinking ability may come more naturally to some, but it is certainly an ability that can be learned over time.

 Wind turbines are massive structures.
 In fact, the bigger a wind turbine is, the more efficiently it can generate electricity for businesses and consumers.
 This has caused the average size of wind turbines to grow drastically over the past few decades.
 Because of this, a wind turbine technician is now expected to climb in and work on these large structures.
 Great dexterity is a requirement for this career.
 Those who have an athletic background and don’t mind putting in a hard days’ work may be perfect for this role.